Vanhicia/ChatSystem_Java/README.md

 ```
 #### 2. Presence server

-*NOTE : If you use Eclipse, check that supports dynamic web projects in others word, check if you use Eclipse for Java EE or not.
+*NOTE : If you use Eclipse, check that it supports dynamic web projects in other words, check if you use Eclipse for Java EE or not.
 If not, you should install it.
-Go to this following link, to see how to install it : `https://www.eclipse.org/downloads/`*
+Go to this following link to see how to install it : `https://www.eclipse.org/downloads/`*

 Install a server such as Tomcat. `Servers` folder should to do this.

 If it does not work, unzip `apache-tomcat-9.0.14.zip` file.

-When you run `userLogin.jsp` file, you have `Run On Server` window that will pop up.
+When you run `userLogin.jsp` file, you will have `Run On Server` window that will pop up.

 Click on `Manually define a new server`.